AbhilashaRavichander/PrivacyQA_EMNLP/README.md

 6) Query	: Text field consisting of crowdsourced question against policy
 7) Segment	: Sentence from privacy policy
 8) Train- Label : {Relevant, Irrelevant}
-Test- Ann0, Ann1, Ann2,	Ann3, Ann4, Ann5 and Ann6: {Relevant, Irrelevant, None}
+Test- Ann1, Ann2,	Ann3, Ann4, Ann5 and Ann6: {Relevant, Irrelevant, None}

 None: annotation should not be considered.
 Relevant: Segment is relevant for query.
 Irrelevant: segment is irrelevant for query.
+In addition, the test file contains a meta-annotation of if a segment was considered relevant by any annotator under 'Any_Relevant'.

 Additionally, we also include annotations of each user query with applicable OPP-115 categories.
 The categories are sourced from the OPP-115 Corpus annotation scheme